PHACDataHub/cpho-phase2/README.md

 ```

+## Using SQlite

+Note: if you set USE_SQLITE=True in your .env file, you don't need to set any of the DB-related environment variables and the app will use sqlite instead of postgres.
+This is useful for testing/development, especially on the PHAC workstations.
+Note that changelogs won't work with sqlite, so those tests will always fail.

 ## Remote DB manipulation

 To connect to the remote DB from your local machine, download, chmod and ensure the cloud-sql-proxy is in your path, then run `source deploy/connect_cloud_sql_proxy.sh`.
 In a different shell, you can now run `./manage.py` commands directly against the remote DB.
 Be careful and make sure you close the script process when you're done.